 Agave syrup recently emerged as a trendy sweetener and was promoted as being healthier than sugar.
 It is an effective sweetener that has a number of valuable benefits, but is it the same as sugar in terms of its flavor?
 Can be it used as a sugar substitute?
-The answers to these questions and more in our SPICEography Showdown: Agave vs. Sugar.
+The answers to these questions and more are in our comparison: Agave vs. Sugar.

 How do agave syrup and sugar differ from each other in flavor?